Rainbow of Yoga - Offering a safe space for LGBTQIA+ students

 As a yoga teacher and instructor who wants to be open and accepting, it’s so important to reflect on our unconscious biases and try to understand what things might be like for others.
 The Bristol School of Yoga graduate Bex Lloydd who has also helped further my understanding, described this in her closing essay:

-“It simply isn’t enough to say that our ‘yoga is for everyone’ unless we have done the deeper work to understand more about the experiences of ‘everyone’ in society and of those in marginalised communities that sit outside of the ‘norm’.
+“It simply isn’t enough to say that our ‘yoga is for everyone’ unless we have done the deeper work to understand more about the experiences of ‘everyone’ in society and of those in marginalised communities that sit outside of the ‘norm’."

 Allies can bridge gaps between those within/without minority communities:

-“the more we learn about LGBTQ+ individuals and communities, the better we become at changing hearts and minds outside those communities” (Gainsburg).
+“The more we learn about LGBTQ+ individuals and communities, the better we become at changing hearts and minds outside those communities.” — Gainsburg

 Allyship, standing alongside others in a supportive and open manner, is an ongoing process of learning and of humility.
 We won’t always get it right but it’s better to try than to be too afraid to look.
 It helps when we accept our privilege, if we have not had to deal with the specific difficulties around non-heterosexuality in any form.